ducin/ducin.dev/posts/what-is-frontend-architecture.md

 But once you zoom out from the team, where the decision was made, **it just DOESN'T MATTER** 🔥.
 It's an implementation detail.
 It's **irrelevant outside of your team**.
 - Example: you decide to keep only one component per file.
 Totally **irrelevant** outside of your team.
 - Example: you decide to use lodash or ramda for helpers or no helper library because not-invented-here (whatever).
 Still, **irrelevant** outside of your team.
 - Example: you introduce a very specific file structure for each module you provide.
-The convention affects testing, storybook, and refactorings.
+The convention affects testing, storybook, and refactors.
 Still, **irrelevant** outside of your team.
 (BTW, storybook *would* matter if it was **regularly used *outside* of your team**)

 Now please, don't get me wrong. **These decisions do matter**.
 They are **important for your team**.
 But **ONLY** for your team.
 They don't bring/enforce any **overall system characteristics**.
-If the decision was different, overall system characteristics woudln't change.
-Let's analyse above quote further:
+If the decision was different, overall system characteristics wouldn't change.
+Let's analyze above quote further:

 > *If I use Redux, it is an architectural decision.*

 (sorry, Redux 😅)

-Please watch out now: **the architectural decision is not about choosing Redux istself**!
+Please watch out now: **the architectural decision is not about choosing Redux itself**!
 It's about **choosing a centralized state management solution**, as it could allow modules to cross-depend on each other (everyone has access to everything in a global store, right?), or in case of distributing a monolith into microfrontends - that task would be easier with multiple separate stores (like [mobx](https://mobx.js.org)).
 Also, **the architectural decision is about choosing a [client-side event sourcing solution](https://github.com/gaearon/ama/issues/110)**, as the business might require to implement [real-time collaboration features](https://en.wikipedia.org/wiki/Collaborative_real-time_editor).

 So, does choosing Redux bring consequences?
 Of course.
 But again, it's not the library itself which I want you to **focus** on - it's the **high-level characteristics** that Redux brings.
 Both the **capabilities** it brings (mentioned few time before), as well as the **costs and limitations** in introduces, e.g. Redux is the **ONE and ONLY single source of truth**, definitely not a good thing if you ever consider [MFEs](https://martinfowler.com/articles/micro-frontends.html).
 Redux is inseparable from it's traits.
 But **it's the traits which build the architecture**, not the tools themselves.